 Slow-movement-high-intensity strength training is the most effective way to take your workout to the next level.
 Each twenty-second repetition requires the mindfulness necessary to achieve true exercise, while keeping the muscles safely under tension.
 Slow and steady is the key to a stronger, firmer body.

-"Slow weight training keep the muscles under constant tension causing all muscle fibers and motor units to be recruited throughout the range of motion."
+"Slow weight training keeps the muscles under constant tension causing all muscle fibers and motor units to be recruited throughout the range of motion."

 Keep muscles loaded